Global Lie-Tresse theorem: Differential invariants

+Note that the above arguments not only prove Theorem \ref{Thm1}, but also the separation property of Theorem \ref{Thm2} for rational differential invariants.

-Since the differential invariants can be chosen affine in the fibers of $Y_{k+1}\to Y_k$, $k\ge l$, they definitely separate the orbits in higher jets provided the orbits of $G^l_a$-action in $\E^l_a$ are separated by the rational invariants.
-But this latter is again guaranteed by the Rosenlicht's theorem.
-Indeed, the field of rational differential invariants $\mathfrak{P}_k(\E)^G$ coincides with the field of rational functions on the quotient variety $\mathfrak{R}(Y_k)$.
+Indeed, the differential invariants can be chosen affine in the fibers of $Y^{k+1}\to Y^k$, $k\ge l$, so they separate the orbits in higher jets provided the orbits of $G^l_a$-action in $\E^l_a$ are separated by the rational invariants.
+But this latter is guaranteed by the Rosenlicht's theorem (we again use separation of complex generic orbits by complex rational invariants, and then take real and imaginary parts of the latter to separate the real orbits).